amandineameye/Portfolio_Website/README.md

 # 🌟 My Portfolio Website

-# Welcome to my personal portfolio website! 🚀
+Welcome to my personal portfolio website!
 This project is built with **React** and showcases my **skills**, **personal projects**, and **experiences** as a **junior developer** with a background in finance.

-## Key Sections:
+## 🔑 Key Sections:

-- **About Me**: Learn about my journey from a finance background to becoming a developer, along with my passions and interests.
+- 👩‍💻**About Me**: Learn about my journey from a finance background to becoming a developer, along with my passions and interests.
-- **Skills**: A showcase of the programming languages and technologies I am proficient in.
+- 💡**Skills**: A showcase of the programming languages and technologies I am proficient in.
-- **Resume**: A detailed overview of all my experiences, including both professional and non-professional roles, as well as my education.
+- 📑**Resume**: A detailed overview of all my experiences, including both professional and non-professional roles, as well as my education.
-- **Portfolio**: Explore all my personal projects, which can be filtered based on the technology used.
+- 📁**Portfolio**: Explore all my personal projects, which can be filtered based on the technology used.
-- **Contact**: Get in touch with me easily via email.
+- 📧**Contact**: Get in touch with me easily via email.

 Feel free to explore and learn more about my work and abilities!